influxdata/docs-v2/content/influxdb/cloud/organizations/buckets/bucket-schema/_index.md

 ```

 #### Failed to create measurement
-If you attempt to add a new measurement schema with the
-same measurement name as an existing schema, InfluxDB rejects the new schema.
+If you attempt to `create` a schema for an existing measurement name, InfluxDB rejects the new schema and returns the following error:

-The output is the following:
 ```sh
 Error: failed to create measurement: 422 Unprocessable Entity
 ```